TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup - Terraform VM Clone.md

 ---
 ### Defining Provider File

-The first step of my Terraform projects is to create a new folder for the
+The first step of my Terraform projects is to create a new folder for the system I am looking to spin up a new machine for.
+Here I will create a new folder `bind`.

+In the folder I will create a new provide